-Plot : The trial continues with footage of The Doctor and new companion Mel, taking some rest aboard a luxury starliner hotel.
-But the hatching of a bunch of deadly Vervoids from the Cargo hold, gives the Doctor a deadly choice.
+Plot : The Doctor’s trial continues, with footage of The Doctor and new companion Mel; taking some rest aboard a luxury starliner hotel.
+But the hatching of a bunch of deadly Vervoids from the Cargo-hold, gives the Doctor – a deadly choice.

-Whats good : Its a simple take on an Agatha Christie who-dunnit, in space but don’t expect Poirot.
+Whats good : It’s a simple take – on an Agatha Christie who-dunnit, in space.
 The Vervoids are distinctive – and vegetably looking.

 Whats bad : Mel is a poor replacement for Peri.
-Some of the Who-dunnit side is not well conceived.
+Some of the Who-dunnit side is not well conceived (don’t expect Poirot).

-Review With Spoilers : Terror Of The Vervoids is the third part of Trial Of A Timelord and the resulting encounter with the Vervoids, is played back as more evidence at the Doctor’s trial – through the Timelord Matrix.
+Review With Spoilers : Terror Of The Vervoids, is the third episode of Trial Of A Timelord – and the resulting encounter with the Vervoids; is played back, as more evidence -at the Doctor’s trial.

-These events are disputed by the Doctor, who begins to suspect that the Timelord Matrix itself, has been manipulated by an insider.
+These events are disputed by the Doctor, who begins to suspect that the Time Lord Matrix (playing back the events) – itself, has been manipulated by an insider.

-Many critisicms have been levelled at Husband and wife writing team; Pip and Jane Baker, as being not right for the tone of the show and out of their writing depth.
+Many critisicms have been levelled – at Husband and wife writing team; Pip and Jane Baker; as not being right, for the tone of the show – and being out of their depth.

 Because the story doesn’t want to uncover too much – too early on.
-The Doctor is annoyingly left chasing his tail when attempting to uncover clues, as to the killer’s identity.
-Simply because the Baker’s are probably holding onto all of their cards, for the last part.
+The Doctor is annoyingly left chasing shadows, when attempting to uncover clues; as to the killer’s identity.
+Simply because the writers, are probably holding onto all of their cards – for the last episode.

 “Whether or not the Doctor has proved himself innocent of meddling is no longer the cardinal issue before this court.
 He has proved himself guilty of a far greater crime…. ……The Doctor has destroyed a complete species.
 The charge must now be genocide!!”
 The Valeyard

-Some of Who’s best stories have involved borrowing an Earthly tale and giving it a science-fiction spin.
-Episodes like; Brain Of Morbius – Frankenstein for example, so Terror Of The Vervoids is in good company.
+Some of Doctor Who’s best stories, have involved borrowing an Earthly tale – and giving it – a sci-fi spin.
+Serials, like; Brain Of Morbius – Frankenstein for example, so Terror Of The Vervoids; is in good company.

-As we shall see later – in The Ultimate Foe, the Baker’s ability to output a story quickly, averted potential disaster when the writer of The Ultimate Foe Robert Holmes died before writing the second and final part.
+As we shall see, later – in The Ultimate Foe, the Baker’s ability to output a story quickly, averted potential disaster, when the writer of The Ultimate Foe – Robert Holmes died; before finishing – the second and final episode.

-Script Editor Eric Saward; wrote another 2nd part but refused to let it be used, after he resigned.
-Subsequently, the Bakers took over and wrote a replacement 2nd part – in only 3 days.
+Script Editor Eric Saward; wrote another 2nd episode but refused to let it be used, after resigning.
+Subsequently, Pip and Jane Baker took over – and wrote a replacement second episode; in only 3 days.

-Instead, she is more of a hark back to a Jo Grant style assistant but with an irritating top-note scream, that Mariah Carey would be proud of.
-Which she unleashes like a sonic boom everytime she is in danger, much like a 60’s Hammer horror victim.
+Instead, she is more of a hark back to a Jo Grant assistant but with an irritating top-note scream; that Mariah Carey would be proud of.
+Mel unleashes this scream – like a sonic-boom, everytime she is in danger; much like a 60’s Hammer horror victim.